 During the lease term in Bristow

-During lease, the rental home belongs to the renter we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental in Bristow, the tenant must allow us to come into the rental.
-Some solid reasons to come into rental home are to:
+During tenancy, the rental belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental property in Bristow, the renter must allow us to enter the rental home.
+Some valid reasons to access rental are to:

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before entering the rental property.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental.
 However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate renters in Bristow.
 Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-- Before you rent out your rental in Bristow
+- Before you put a renter in your investment in Bristow

 - Collections and evictions